solbero/guide-kodi-lutris/GUIDE.md

 > You also have the ability to manually add games to the client, from the “Game” → “Add” menu or from the toolbar button.
 The Add Game window will let you enter the game’s name, pick the runner [[1\]](https://lutris.net/about/#about-runners) (more runners can be installed from the runners management window, available from “Lutris” → “Manage runners”), browse for the main executable/ROM and enter other necessary details before saving.

-To keep everything organized, I have installed all my non-Steam games in individual folders in the folder `~/Games`.
+To keep everything organized i have created the folder `~/Games` in which all my non-Steam games are installed.

 When you have installed your games and added them to Lutris it is time to test everything out.
 Log out of the Xubuntu session, select the Kodi Openbox session from the drop-down in LightDM and log in as USER.